JahyLuky/GitHub-Actions-DEMO/README.md

 # GitHub-Actions-DEMO
-DEMO repository for testing with GitHub Actions (CI/CD)
+DEMO repository for testing with GitHub Actions (CI/CD) and Allure Report for local Dashboard of reports